OpenMLRL/CoMLRL/docs/content/_index.md

 {{% tab "Decentralization" %}}

-Cooperative MARL methods are grounded in the theory of Dec-POMDP.
+Cooperative MARL methods are grounded in the theory of <a href="https://www.fransoliehoek.net/docs/OliehoekAmato16book.pdf">Dec-POMDP</a>.
 The agents are executing decentralizedly, which has many advantages.
-First, unlike knowledge distillation, pruning, or quantization, it accelerates LLM inference without incurring information loss.
+Unlike knowledge distillation, pruning, or quantization, it accelerates LLM inference without incurring information loss.
 Moreover, decentralization reduces the computational and memory burden of maintaining long-context dependencies and conducting joint decision-making within a single model.
 By assigning specific subtasks to individual agents, the system achieves more modular, efficient, and lightweight reasoning.
 In addition, effective cooperation among small local language models can offer a safe and cost-efficient solution for offline and edge intelligence.

 {{% /tab %}}

 {{% tab "Q&A" %}}

-- <em style="font-weight: 500; color: #a45b74;"> "Do you have multi-agent test-time methods?"</em>
+- <em style="font-weight: 500; color: #a45b74;"> "Do you have test-time multi-agent methods?"</em>

-  This project primarily focuses on optimizing LLM collaboration by MARL fine-tuning, multi-agent test-time cooperation is not our strength.
-We recommend users refer to AutoGen, LangChain, MARTI.
+  No, this library primarily focuses on optimizing LLM collaboration by MARL.
+Designing multi-agent test-time interactions is not our strength.
+Users refer to <a href="https://github.com/microsoft/autogen">AutoGen</a>, <a href="https://langroid.github.io/langroid/">langroid</a>, <a href="https://github.com/TsinghuaC3I/MARTI">MARTI</a> for help.

-- <em style="font-weight: 500; color: #a45b74;"> "Do you have multi-agent self-play?"</em>
+- <em style="font-weight: 500; color: #a45b74;"> "Do you support self-play or self-improvement by MARL?"</em>

-  This project does not cover competitive or mixed-game scenarios.
+  No, we are just focusing LLM collaboration formalized as <a href="https://www.fransoliehoek.net/docs/OliehoekAmato16book.pdf">Dec-POMDP</a>.
+The algorithms in this library does not cover competitive or mixed-game scenarios.
+Users may refer to <a href="https://github.com/spiral-rl/spiral">Spiral</a> and <a href="https://github.com/vsubramaniam851/multiagent-ft/tree/main">Multi-Agent Fine-Tuning</a> for help.

+- <em style="font-weight: 500; color: #a45b74;"> "Do you support distributed training?"</em>

+  No, the current propose of this library is to show the effectiveness of MARL in proof of concepts using small-scale LLMs.
+Distributed training for large-scale LLMs will be supported in the future.

 {{% /tab %}}